stjudecloud/rfcs/text/atacseq-workflow.md

 Here are the resulting steps in the ATAC-Seq Workflow pipeline.
 There might be slight alterations in the actual implementation, which can be found in [the St. Jude Cloud workflows repository](https://github.com/stjudecloud/workflows/blob/master/workflows/atacseq/atacseq-standard.wdl).

-1. Run `picard ValidateSam` on the incoming BAM to ensure that it is well-formed enough to convert back to FastQ.
+1. Run `picard ValidateSam` on the incoming BAM to ensure that it is well-formed enough to convert back to FASTQ.

     ```bash
     picard ValidateSamFile \